6.x Upgrade Guide

 The type ArrayFieldTemplateItemType

-type, which matches the type naming pattern properly.
+type, which matches the template properties naming pattern.

-was refactored to extract the following props into out a new ArrayFieldItemButtonsTemplateType
+was refactored to extract the following props into out a new ArrayFieldItemButtonsTemplateProps

 :